polterguy/phosphorusfive/core/p5.core/README.md

 Make sure you load up your "plugin DLL", using `Loader.Instance.LoadAssembly`, into your "main app", in some method in your "main application".

-After you've done so, simply create an `ApplicationContext` using for instance the `Loader.Instance.LoadAssembly` method, and invoke your Active Event using the `ApplicationContext.Raise` method to invoke your "plugin's" Active Event (method)
+After you've done so, simply create an `ApplicationContext`, using for instance the `Loader.Instance.CreateApplicationContext` method, and invoke your Active Event using the `ApplicationContext.Raise` method to invoke your "plugin's" Active Event (method)

+Code for your "plugin project".

 ```csharp
 using p5.core;